 Beyond its recreational use, salvia may also have some potential use in medical treatments.
 This drug has been used to treat addiction, depression management, and even brain injury caused by lack of oxygen from cardiac arrest or stroke.
 It's also been suggested that using salvia in research setting doesn’t produce lasting negative health effects, but it's good to keep in mind that this is specifically under the supervision of a health care provider.
 And, while the federal government has not approved the use of salvia for medical purposes, individual states have different types of restrictions on the substance, thus the reason you might find it for sale in some places.
 In any case, it's critical to be wary of salvia products for sale — they can vary widely in potency and therefore warrant some research beforehand.

 Though there’s been an increase in available, scientific research, there’s still more to know about it.
 If you want to get more information about salvia and other hallucinogens, the National Institute of Drug Abuse (NIDA) is a great resource.
 You're smart to read up on this substance.
-If after learning more you're still looking to get that euphoric feeling — but sans mind-altering substances — check out Natural highs in the Go Ask Alice! archives for some fun ideas.Alice!
+If after learning more you're still looking to get that euphoric feeling — but sans mind-altering substances — check out Fun without drugs? in the Go Ask Alice! archives for some fun ideas.Alice!